tomas-rodriguez-gamboa/Media-and-Crime/Matching/README.md

-This folder contains Stata do-files and scripts related to matching methods for causal inference and impact evaluation
+This folder contains scripts related to matching methods for causal inference and impact evaluation